Create event workflows

-This topic describes how to create an automated workflow that enriches your events with external data from your environment.
+Event workflows allow you to automate processing for data to enrich your events with external data from your environment.
 You can also split, combine, extract, and update event data automatically using workflow actions.
-See also Workflow Actions API.

 What information do you want in your alerts that isn't already there?